How to Use Rich Media & Add Visual Appeal to Emails

 Using a GIF

 A GIF is a set of images that change in a pre-set duration and give the impression of animation.
 In emails, a GIF can help to enhance engagement, reinforce your message and fit larger amounts of content in lesser space without making the space look cluttered.
 Icing on the cake?
-GIFs are easy to create and enjoy a solid support from email clients.
+GIFs are easy to create using a free gif maker tool and enjoy solid support from email clients.

 In this email from Bonobos, they have promoted their printed range of shirts through an amazing GIF.
 It not only grabs attention but also encourages the subscriber to click-through.